coverclock/com-diag-hazer/README.md

 stopping the GPS daemon if it has already been started (make sure you are not going to break something doing this), restarting it in non-deamon debug mode, and running a client against it.
-In this example, I use the Garmin GLO Bluetooth device I have already set up, and using the X11 GPS client.
+In this example, I use the Garmin GLO Bluetooth device I have already set up, and the X11 GPS client.

     > sudo service stop gps
     > gpsd -N /dev/rfcomm0 &